St Benedict's School, Ealing: Student representation and the student council

-The school year is divided into three terms, Michaelmas term (from early September to mid December), Lent term (from early January to late March) and Trinity term (from late April to early July).

 Ethos

 The school promotes Catholic Benedictine values through its mission of "Teaching a way of living", based on the Rule of St Benedict.
 Registration sessions are accompanied by prayer, in which pupils participate and sometimes lead.
 Mass is celebrated weekly in the school chapel or in the Ealing Abbey, for those staff and pupils who wish to attend.
 Retreats organized for each year group give time for reflection and for spiritual growth.
 Trips are organized, for instance to Rome on a study pilgrimage and to Lourdes, where pupils develop their understanding or are able to express their commitment to service.

 The Independent Schools Inspectorate noted in its 2013 report that, at all ages, pupils' personal development is excellent.
 In line with the Benedictine mission, pupils show respect for themselves, for others and for the world around them, in 'learning how to live'.
 They enjoy relationships with peers and adults alike and their spiritual, moral, social and cultural development is outstanding.